Health

 Whether you've just become parents or are about to be, the birth of your first baby raises a lot of questions.
 What does my child need?
 Which health insurance makes sense for us?
 Do we even need a supplementary policy?

 Basic insurance is mandatory for everyone living in Switzerland as it provides a basic level of medical care.
 You have the option of registering your baby with the health insurer of your choice before it’s born, but you must register it no later than three months after birth.
-Health insurers all provide the same basic insurance benefits, but premiums vary greatly, so it’s worthwhile to compare premiums.
+Health insurers all provide the same basic insurance benefits, but premiums vary greatly, so it’s worthwhile to make a careful comparison of health insurance providers..

 Supplementary insurances are the voluntary portion of health insurance.
 They give you extra coverage, such as to help cover the costs of complementary medicine, braces, glasses, children’s sports and much more.
 The easiest way to get the supplementary insurance you want is to apply before your baby arrives, because health insurers don’t require a medical exam for babies that are signed up before they are born.